austintgriffith/max-extract/checklist.md

 commit code and push to git

+watch vercel.com to make sure deployment is going

 ssh to maxextract and git pull

 (triple check the LOAD_CONTRACTS_FROM on the maxextract server is the site you playing on)

+introduce `extract.fi` and bring up the dashboard on a public screen

-PLAYERS BUY IN!!
+PLAYERS BUY IN!! (player names show up on the dashboard)

-`yarn maxextract` and `yarn auditor` out on the server
+out on the maxextract server: `yarn maxextract` and `yarn auditor`

+show and explain the pirates flying through space

+fire up an incognito brave browser and import GOD PK for /god dashboard

+(you can open and close buy ins if you need to let someone in but the game is already running and the entropy is rolling)

+(explain entropy and rolling entropy and point to it in white paper?)

+[ open chapter 1 ]